 Collection is divieded into 6 series by topic.

 All items in this manuscript group were donated to the University Libraries, M.E.
 Grenander Department of Special Collections and Archives, by Rufus E. Miles from July 1989 to September 1997.

-Processed by: Preliminary Finding Aid Compiled by William F. Young, Jr. in 2015.
+Processed by: Preliminary Finding Aid Compiled by William F. Young, Jr.

 EAD file created, 2014

 Encoded in EAD by Conversion and encoding by ArchProteus, 2016